-3.10 Score sheets.
+4. Score sheets.

-3. 10.
-1 The Organisers shall provide score sheets according to the specifications provided by FIDE.

-a) At the end of each game the players' original score sheets shall be given to the Chief Arbiter, who shall hand them to FIDE .

-b) Refusal of either player to sign the score sheets shall be penalised according to Article 13.4 of the Laws of Chess.
+The Organizer shall provide score sheets according to the FIDE specifications. a) At the end of each game the players' original score sheets shall be given to the Arbiter, who shall hand them to FIDE.
+Score sheets and the games will remain the property of FIDE. b) Unless a player is making an appeal, any player who refuses to sign the score sheets shall be penalized with a fine of 1,000 (one thousand) euro.
 After the players have signed the score sheets, the Arbiter shall countersign to confirm the results.